Search This Blog

 Parish Constable - A Bloody Business

 I've mentioned one fairly thankless task Henry will have, that of returning officer for the borough.
-But Henry may have come to mind to those who voted him in because he'd already fulfilled another clutch of very difficult roles in Great Marlow history, that of parish constable, tithing man, and hayward.
+But Henry may have come to mind to those who voted him in because he'd already fulfilled another clutch of very difficult roles in Great Marlow history.
+These were those of parish constable, tithing man, and hayward.
 You might think a little country town might not be an especially stressful place to be a petty constable.
 Unfortunately for Henry you'd be wrong.
 Marlow had a reputation as a centre for poaching and some of these men were violent, both to keepers, witnesses against them, and to the arresting officers.
 Generally Henry took the option of safety in numbers and a group of tithing men and petty constables did their best to surprise the offenders at home.
 The tussle to arrest one of the most notorious poachers, watched by a 100 strong crowd in 1840, is covered in detail in this post here.
 You will see from that that in 1842 Henry inflicted some severe injuries on the same suspect during an arrest.
 Henry was not afraid to use the staff given to him shall we say.
 Were the suspected criminals violent on arrest because the police were rough to them or was it the constables felt they were entitled to give as good as they got?
 Hard to say but it's fair to say Henry and his colleagues often had the crowd against them, and they were very much outnumbered.
 When Henry as tithing man was attending the Marlow horse races* in 1836, his attempts to keep the course clear nearly got him a ducking in the river.
 He was implicated in an assault by a parish constable on a race goer who had apparently ignored instructions to stay behind a line.
-The man recieved a head injury, and the crowd thought the constable and Stallwood had used excessive force to make their point.
+The man received a head injury, and the crowd thought the constable and Stallwood had used excessive force to make their point.
 No action was taken against Henry but the constable was successfully sued for damages.

 Henry the sleuth